rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 #### Multi platform

 Linux is written in a high-level language that can be adapted to different types of platforms during compilation.
-It therefore runs on :
+It therefore runs on:

 * home computers (PC or laptop);
-* servers (data, applications,...);
+* servers (data, applications...);
-* portable computers (smartphones or tablets)
+* portable computers (smartphones or tablets);
 * embedded systems (car computer);
-* active network elements (routers, switches)
+* active network elements (routers, switches);
-* household appliances (TVs, refrigerators,...).
+* household appliances (TVs, refrigerators...).

 #### Open